siddharth-maharana/siddharth-maharana.github.io/_pages/research.md

 ### Precision Polarimetry

 [Polarimetry](/science/polarisation) is one of the most powerful yet technically demanding techniques in observational astronomy.
-My research focuses on developing calibration methods that improve both the precision and accuracy of polarimetric observations.
+My research focuses on developing instruments and calibration methods that improve both the precision and accuracy of polarimetric observations.

 Research areas include

+- End to end instrument development
+- Instrument characterisation
 - Polarimetric calibration techniques
-- Polarimetric standard stars
-- Wide-field calibration methods
-- Instrument characterisation

 ---